 • Battery Recycling

-• Critical Mineral Extraction and Processing (including cobalt, lithium, manganese, graphite, and nickel)
+• Critical Mineral Extraction and Processing (including cobalt, lithium, manganese, graphite, nickel, and uranium)

 • Electric Vehicle (EV) Charging